Grammarsalad/B_Kits/README.md

 Advantages:
 - Starting at 1st level, <PRO_HESHE> can use Taunt one time per day.  <PRO_HESHE> gains one additional use of Taunt every 4 levels.
-- At 1st level,
+- At 1st level, <PRO_HISHER> may use <PRO_HISHER> Performance ability to both cheer up <PRO_HISHER> allies and distract and enrage <PRO_HISHER> foes with Bafoonery/Taunting.
+This performance becomes more powerful as <PRO_HESH> gains levels as described below.
-- May use <PRO_HISHER> Performance ability to play any song from <PRO_HISHER> repertoire.
-At 1st level, <PRO_HESHE> can use Bafoonery to cheer up <PRO_HISHER> allies.
-At 6th level, <PRO_HESHE> can use cutting humor to Undermine Confidence in <PRO_HISHER> enemies.
-These songs become more powerful as <PRO_HESH> gains levels as described below.
+- Wily: The Jester gains a +2 bonus to AC and saves vs. enchantments.
+Additionally, the jester is immune to confusion and chaos spells.

 Disadvantages:
 - The Jester cannot perform Rally, Countersong or Fascinate.
 - The Jester only gains d6 hit points per level.

-BAFOONERY: 1st level,
+TAUNT: The jester can use taunt against any creature within 30' that can hear <PRO_HIMHER> and that has greater than animal intelligence.
+If the creature fails a save vs. wands, they become enraged and try to attack the jester in melee, albeit with a +2 bonus to attack and damage.
+Enemies successfully targeted with this ability ignore all tactics and try to get to the jester to strike <PRO_HIMHER> in melee.

-(lev 1: immune to fear,  )
+This effect lasts for 1 round, +1 round per 3 levels of the jester.
+Further, the target suffers a penalty to their save for every three levels of the jester.

-UNERMINE CONFIDENCE:
+BAFOONERY/JESTING: The jester is a master at using humor and bafoonery to lighten the mood, buffering <PRO_HISHER> allies against harmful magics and effects, often at the expense of <PRO_HISHER> enemies.
-1st level: Enemies must save vs. Spell with a +2 bonus or be confused.
+While using this performance, the Jester takes advantage of distracted enemies effectively gaining a +2 bonus to AC.
+This bonus increases by +1 per 5 levels the jester has attained.
-15th level: Enemies must save vs. Spell with a +2 bonus or be confused, and must save vs. Spell or be slowed.
+At 1st level, allies gain a +1 bonus to saves, while enemies must save each round vs. wands with a +2 bonus or become enraged (as taunt above) for 1 round.
+Every 5 levels the jester has attained, the save bonus increases by +1 and enemies suffer a -1 penalty to this save.
-20th level: Enemies must save vs. Spell with a +2 bonus or be confused, must save vs. Spell at +2 or be knocked unconscious, and must save vs. Spell or be slowed.
+At 10th level, allies are immune to fear and charm effects while the jester is performing, and <PRO_HISHER> enemies must make a save vs. paralysis each round (in addition to the save vs. enrage) or become confused for 1 round.
+Enemies gain a -1 penalty to this save at levels 15 and every 5 levels thereafter.

 ### Skald Kit

 SKALD: This nordic Bard is also a warrior of great strength, skill, and virtue; <PRO_HISHER> songs are inspiring sagas of battle and valor, and the Skald devotes <PRO_HISHER> life to those pursuits.

 Advantages:
 - Rolls d10 for hit points.
 - At 1st level, <PRO_HESHE> gains a +1 to melee attack rolls.  <PRO_HESHE> gains an additional +1 bonus to melee attack rolls every 4 levels (maximum +6 to attack at 20th level).
 - At 1st level, <PRO_HESHE> gains Inspiring Blow whenever <PRO_HESHE> uses <PRO_HISHER> Performance Ability.
 Whenever <PRO_HESHE> lands a blow in melee combat, <PRO_HESHE> extends the effects of <PRO_HISHER> Performance for one additional round.
 - May use <PRO_HISHER> Performance ability to play any song from <PRO_HISHER> repertoire.
 At 1st level, <PRO_HESHE> can chant a battlesong to inspire <PRO_HISHER> allies.
 At 6th level, <PRO_HESHE> can Incite Rage in <PRO_HISHER> allies.
 Finally, at 12th level, <PRO_HESHE> can sing Song of the Fallen.
 These songs become more powerful as <PRO_HESH> gains levels as described below.